 Our system is a hybrid of both.
 SGD is allowed to float freely, and the MAS will monitor the strength of the currency based on the S$NEER.
-In their bi-annual statement, (normally in the last paragraph and after setting out the rationale for the move) the MAS will announce three crucial factors that governs the behavior of SGD with respect the $SNEER.
+In their bi-annual statement, (normally in the last paragraph and after setting out the rationale for the move) the MAS will announce three crucial factors that govern the behavior of SGD with respect to the $SNEER.

 - The slope of the band

 Within the band, the SGD is subjected to day to day fluctuations just like any other currency.
 Businesses from overseas can buy or sell SGD to pay local companies for goods required.
 Institutions can buy or sell the currency to hedge against future movements.
 Speculators can trade it freely based on technicals.
 This freedom is essential for an open economy like ours to flourish.

 However, once the SGD is deemed to be trading beyond the band, MAS will step in to buy or sell SGD to maintain its trajectory within the S$NEER band.
 The instances are few and far in between, and my most recent memory of that happening is in 2010 when the SGD hit a high of 1.341.